s-s5678/Memebaaz/README.md

  (https://www.youtube.com/watch?v=QIhjqoKItoI)
 ## Built on

-The game is built using Tensorflow, Keras, CNN, HTML, JavaScript and CSS.
+The game is built using Tensorflow,Pytorch Keras, CNN, HTML, JavaScript and CSS.

 ## Starting the project on your local machine